MKMithun2806/MKMithun2806/README.md

   - Slack/Telegram integration for real-time updates
 - Philosophy: AI doesn't replace engineering.
 It amplifies it.
 ```
 ---
+<h2 align="center">🎯 Red Team Direction</h2> <p align="center"> Focused on learning offensive tradecraft, internal network testing, and building lab environments that simulate real targets. </p> <p align="center"> The goal is not just to use tools it is to understand systems deeply enough to break them. </p>
+---

 <h2 align="center">📊 GitHub Metrics</h2>